troclaux/notes/javascript.md

 - [arrays](#arrays)
 - `new`: call the constructor function and returns a new object
+  - defining a constructor is optional in javascript
+  - if not defined, a default one is used

 - data structures that need to be manually implemented:
   - queues